 - 9 out of 10 respondents said television influenced their search selections.

-- Broadcast TV delivers top back-to-class ratings and reach.
+- Broadcast TV delivers top back-to-class ratings.

 - Local TV allows advertisers to target their message in a trusted environment.